-- Admission: Gardens are free; Interior of the palace and garden houses cost 12 euro
+Admission: Gardens are free; Interior of the palace and garden houses cost 12 euro

 Sweeping gables, red bricks, and white window shutters straight out of the Netherlands have found a home in Potsdam.
 The Dutch Quarter (Hollaenderviertel) was built in the 18th century for Dutch artisans and craftsmen who were invited to settle down here by Frederick the Great.

-The ensemble of over 130 houses built in the traditional Dutch style is unique in Europe and on the UNESCO World heritage list.
-Walk down the cobble-stone streets of Mittelstrasse and Benkertstrasse, which are brimming with lovely cafes, specialty shops, and restaurants.
+The ensemble of over 130 houses built in the traditional Dutch style is unique in Europe and on the UNESCO World Heritage list.
+Walk down the cobblestone streets of Mittelstrasse and Benkertstrasse, which are brimming with lovely cafes, specialty shops, and restaurants.

 Another must-see for history buffs is Cecilienhof Palace, set in the beautiful park of Neuer Garten.
-The last palace the Hohenzoller family ever built, it offers a contrast to Sanssouci as it was designed in the rustic English Tudor style.
+The last palace the Hohenzollern family ever built, it offers a contrast to Sanssouci as it was designed in the rustic English Tudor style.

-You can tour some of the historic rooms such as smoking salon, the music salon, and the bedroom of the royal family.
+You can tour some of the historic rooms such as the smoking salon, the music salon, and the bedroom of the royal family.
 But one of the most fascinating rooms is the Great Hall.
-It was here that the Potsdam Conference was held in 1945, and Stalin, Churchill and Truman decided to divide Germany into different occupation zones.
+It was here that the Potsdam Conference was held in 1945, and Stalin, Churchill, and Truman decided to divide Germany into different occupation zones.
 (Nearby House of the Wannsee Conference is another feature for history buffs).

-- Admission: 6 euro
+Admission: 6 euro

-This little-known attraction gained international attention in 2015 with the Academy award nominated movie, Bridge of Spies.
+This little-known attraction gained international attention in 2015 with the Academy award-nominated movie, Bridge of Spies.